Reports of concern

 - Safety planning and security measures

 In some instances, the University may need to make a concise campus safety notice.
 The notice will not include the reporting party's personally identifiable information.
-The University also must report certain crimes that occur on campus each year, including some sex offenses.
-This annual report does not include personally identifiable information.
+The University also must publish statistics on certain crimes that were reported on campus each year, including some sex-based offenses.
+Published data does not include personally identifiable information.

-Under the Sexual Misconduct Policy, the Title IX Coordinator will provide a copy of the formal complaint to the Respondent within five (5) business days of receipt.
+Under the Sexual Misconduct and Anti-Discrimination Policies, the Title IX/Equal Opportunity Coordinator will provide a copy of the formal complaint to the Respondent within five (5) business days of receipt.

 The Title IX Coordinator will redact your personal contact information.
-For more information about the complaint process, speak to a Title IX Coordinator or review the Sexual Misconduct Policy (policy link at the bottom of this page).
+For more information about the complaint process, speak to a Title IX/Equal Opportunity Coordinator or review the relevant policy (policy link at the bottom of this page).

 Anonymous reports can also be made online at the Fraud & Non-Compliance Hotline or by calling (800)461-9330.
 If the reporter’s identity is discovered as a possible witness during an investigation, the reporter will receive the same safeguards as those who make a report under the policy.

-Yes, if you want there to be a formal complaint and possible disciplinary action.
+Yes, if you want to request a No Contact Order or file a formal complaint.
 Other services (housing changes, academic services, etc.) may be available without naming an alleged offender.

 The Title IX and Equal Opportunity Office can help you connect to campus police and security services or you may contact those services directly.
-Please let the Title IX Coordinator know if you would like to request a summary of your concern and your contact information to be shared with campus police.
+Please let the Title IX/Equal Opportunity Coordinator know if you would like to request a summary of your concern and your contact information be shared with campus police.

 If you want to make a campus police report, call the campus police at (361)570-4357 or (361)570-HELP.
 The sooner you make a report, the more likely the police will be able to collect important evidence.
-A prompt call can also strengthen the case for prosecution.
-However, even if some time has passed since you experienced a sexual assault, it is never too late to make a campus police report or seek help.
+However, even if some time has passed since you experienced an assault or other crime, it is never too late to seek help.
+While some crimes may have time limits to file a criminal case and not every case may lead to a criminal prosecution, additional services may be available such as protective orders or safety planning.

 You can provide as much detail as you can remember in your police report.
 If you remember details after you make the police report, you can contact the police to provide them with additional information.